tanxzen/Class10CS/CH03/README.md

    `Q8.
 Earth takes a period of revolution of 31558150 seconds.
 Write a C program to convert this into number of days, hours and minutes.`<br>

    `Q9.
-Write a C program to calculate the cut-off mark of a student using the formula CM = M/2 + P/2 +  // continue later
+Write a C program to calculate the cut-off mark of a student using the formula CM = M/2 + P/2 - C/2 + E where CM = Cut-off Mark , M = Marks in mathematics out of 200 , P = Mark in Physics out of 200 ,C = Marks in Chemestry out of 200 , E = Marks in entrance examination out of 100.`

+   ---

    ---